Trabontea/hot-sauce-hentai/README.md

  #For images
- * Copy images in folder 'app/images'
+ * Put images in folder 'app/images'
  * Run `gulp imgTask`
  * Images will optimize and minify and their are used from folder 'dist/images'

+#Copy fonts
+* Put fonts in folder 'app/fonts'
+* Run `gulp fontsTask`